Bearattacks/Week-One-Homework/readme.md

 [] Optional: Configure the autoresizingMasks to support rotation

-[✓] Optional: Implement the same page programatically without using Interface Builder
+[✓] Optional: Implement the same page programatically without using Interface Builder.

 ### Notes
 * I went back and attempted to do everything programmatically.
 Buttons were especially confusing, I probably should have stuck the XIB this week.